-Boundary/Source Area Trend Analysis), 2-2 (Sitewide Trend Analysis), and 2-3 (Plume Stability Analysis).
-For the monitoring wells scheduled for groundwater quality sampling, Table 3-2 summarizes the objectives addressed by each monitoring well (note that many wells address multiple objectives).
-The number of wells selected to address each of the groundwater-related CAMP objectives includes:
+Wells included in the 2019 groundwater monitoring program are summarized in Tables 3-2 (monitoring wells) and 3-3 (residential and water supply wells).
+For the monitoring wells scheduled for groundwater quality sampling, Table 3-2 summarizes the wells to be sampled in the spring and fall, and the objectives addressed by each monitoring well (note that some wells address multiple objectives).
+The number of wells selected to address each of the groundwater-related CAMP objectives (Section 1.2) includes: